walidgeuttala/Java-GUI-Labs/README.md

 ### 6: Inheritance

 **Answer**: Inheritance allows a new class to inherit properties and methods from an existing class.
+Multilevel Inheritance
+Hierarchical Inheritance
+Hybrid Inheritance

+Java avoids multiple inheritance of classes to prevent conflicts like the diamond problem, but interfaces provide flexibility in achieving similar outcomes.

 1. **Single Inheritance**: When a subclass inherits from one base class.